 Is equivalent to:

-This port has a X11
+.endifOPT_IMPLIESThis port has a X11 option, and a

-option that needs the
+GNOME option that needs the

-option to be selected to
+X11 option to be selected to

 build.